 Storyteller Janet Emily Demarest has been bringing the past to life, entertaining and educating audiences for nearly fifteen years with her unique storytelling style, and her insightful versions of historic American tales and traditions.
 Her first book, "Tales from the General Store: The Legends of Long Island" was released in September, 2014.
-Her newest book, "A Merry, Very Victorian Christmas!" launched on November 1, 2016.
+Her second book, "A Merry, Very Victorian Christmas!" launched on November 1, 2016.

 Was Goody Garlick of East Hampton really a ... witch?

 From the brave men and women of Washington’s spy ring to sagas of lost romance, from astonishing animals to “things that went bump in the night”, these stories reveal an intriguing and often humorous legacy of a Long Island that few today ever knew existed!

 Can a fruitcake really last forever?